 It's a nice story but very unlikely, and there is no evidence of the original letter existing.
 The owner of Mol's Coffee House, Thomas Burnett Worth is probably responsible for promoting Sir Francis Drake as a frequent drinker at the Ship, to increase tourism to his gallery at Mols Coffee House.
 Sir Walter Raleigh, the local boy from Budleigh Salterton had closer connections with Exeter; his parents lived in Palace Gate, and his father involved in civic affairs.
 Raleigh may have supped ale in the city, with or without Drake, but there is no definitive proof.

 However, the Ship can claim to have had connections with the English Civil War.
 The Royalist Captain Benet billeted his troops in the Ship Inn while the city was under siege from General Fairfax.
 Benet wrote:

 "I have quartered my men at the Ship in St Martin's Lane, an excellent place with good wine, victual and forage."

 In 1719 the Ship was threatened by an unruly mob who tried to burn it down because they thought clergy, who were in alliance with the Whig Government, were being sheltered there.
 A group of soldiers had to be used to quell the uprising.

-Martins Lane was also known as Luxury Lane, as well as Fyshe Street as already noted by Drake.
-It is surprising to us, when looking at how narrow it is, that stage coaches would pass along its once cobbled surface towards Cathedral Close.
+Martins Lane was also known as Luxury Lane, as well as Fyshe Street.
+It is surprising to us, when looking at how narrow it is, that stage coaches once passed along its once cobbled surface towards Cathedral Close.

 The landlord from 1917 was a Mr W E Taylor – in August 1920, his wife had the distinction of being the first Exeter lady to loop-the-loop.
 The aircraft, piloted by Mr H W B Hansford, took off from the Pinhoe Aerodrome, circled the City three times before performing the loop-the-loop at an altitude of 3,000 ft.